sindresorhus/unique-random-array/readme.md

 ### uniqueRandomArray(array)

-Returns a function that when called will return a random element that's never the same as the previous.
+Returns a function, that when called, will return a random element that's never the same as the previous.

 #### array

-Type: `Array<unknown>`
+Type: `unknown[]`

 ## Related